How many cards should you lay out in a game of EvenQuads?: A detailed study of caps in AG(n,2): Classifying Caps

-\begin{proof} By Remark~\ref{rem:odd-sums}, we know every element of $\aff(C)$ is the sum of an odd number of elements of $C$.
-Since $\lvert C \rvert=5$, this means $\aff(C)$ contains exactly the elements of $C$, the sums of three distinct elements of $C$, and the sum of all five elements of $C$.
-The elements of $C$ and the triple sums of elements of $C$ are all contained in $\qc(C)$, so
+\begin{proof} \leavevmode \begin{enumerate} \item By Remark~\ref{rem:odd-sums}, every element of $\aff(C)$ is the sum of an odd number of elements of $C$.
+Since $\lvert C \rvert = 5$, this means $\aff(C)$ consists of sums of one, three, and five distinct elements of $C$.
+The sums of one or three elements together with $C$ form the quad closure $\qc(C)$, and $y$ is the unique sum of five elements of $C$, so